-(Verification Test: HLSL_A2B_LINK_REQ__)
+(Verification Test: HLSL_A2B_LINK_REQ_3.2.31)

-All modules shall use the identified Sigma Studio process to design slave and host configurations:
+All modules shall use the identified Sigma Studio process to design sub node and host configurations:

-All Modules shall use the Sigma Studio tool to select and configure all A2B node properties.
+The Host/Main node and Sub nodes shall use the Sigma Studio tool to select and configure all A2B node properties that define that module’s A2B IC interface.

-All Modules shall use the Sigma Studio tool to generate and export module specific node configuration files.
+The Host/Main node and Sub nodes shall use the Sigma Studio tool to generate and export module specific node configuration files and provide the export files to Core Multimedia engineering.

-The Host/Master system integrator shall utilize the Sigma Studio tool to import all of the proper slave node configuration files to produce a full system A2B schematic including all of the necessary A2B devices.
+Core Multimedia engineering shall utilize the Sigma Studio tool to import all the provided Host/Main node and Sub node configuration files in order to produce a full system A2B schematic including all of the necessary A2B devices (Super Bus Configuration File).

-The system integrator shall then generate and export the system bus configuration file for use in the A2B Software Stack.
+Core Multimedia engineering shall then generate and export the Super Bus Configuration File for use in the Host/Main node A2B Software Stack.

-The system integrator will then be able to build the system specific “C” A2B software stack.
+The Host/Main node will then use the Sigma Studio’s export file to perform configuration during the A2B self-discovery process.

 SWR-REQ-393206/B-A2B Software Capabilities